-Damaged Outer packing box, contents perfect and signed by the authors but outer cardboard box will have some marks/squashed corners/damage.
+Very slightly damaged outer packing box, contents perfect and signed by the author but outer cardboard box will have some marks/squashed corners/minor damage.

 DeLorean Celebrating the Impossible hardback book produced by our very own DeLorean Owners Club Historian and ex club magazine editor.
 Exclusive edition to the DeLorean owners Club (UK) signed by both the authors.